Inder-singh001/inder/Readme1.md

 - Syncing of data from the user’s device to database
 - You can build your whole application in offline mode using Convertigo Studio

-## Disadvantages
-- It’s not free, and you need to pay a hefty amount to use the features
-- The free plan doesn’t support many feature
-- Beginner's are ignoring basic programmig knowledge

  ## Some others Platforms
 - Back4app
 - Firebase